 Sedona is the perfect place to visit year-round.
 Each season the town looks fabulous, and the weather is good enough for hiking.

-However, Sedona, in low seasons, such as late summer and winter, is also a great idea.
+However, in low seasons, such as late summer and winter, Sedona is also a great idea.
 It’s less crowded and still beautiful.
 Only about once a decade, usually in February, the temperature here stays below 33 °F for the entire day.
-There are only couple of days per month on average in Sedona when the minimum temperature drops to 32, 40, or 50 °F or below, so in our opinion, winter is also suitable for a trip.
+On average, there are only a couple of days per month in Sedona when the minimum temperature drops to 32, 40, or 50 °F or below, so in our opinion, winter is also suitable for a trip.

 Where to Stay in Sedona – Lodging

 Sedona offers wide vacation rental options for each budget and travel style.
 We suggest booking accommodation for several months in advance during the high season.